What Is Buy Now Pay Later?

 Before agreeing to BNPL, ask yourself if you are good at tracking your spending and keeping up to date with payments.

-BNPL benefits
+BNPL Benefits

 Spacing out payments can be a relief to you and your wallet at first, and those companies that run on a bi-weekly schedule can also line up with when you get paid (if you happen to be on biweekly pay periods, that is).
 This means you won’t take as much of a hit because it’ll be offset a bit by your paydays.